Baule8520/MA-Plots/ADC/Readme.md

 - [Here](https://github.com/PaulusElektrus/ADC_Uno) you can find the software which ran on the Arduino Uno to generate the data.
 - [Here](https://github.com/PaulusElektrus/ADC_ESP32) you can find the software which ran on the ESP32 to generate the data.
+- [Here](https://github.com/PaulusElektrus/Uno_Shunt) is the program which ran on Arduino to measure the Voltage over the 0,1 Ohm shunt.

 ## Plots